Xilinx/Vitis_Libraries/utils/docs/src/guide/stream_based.rst

    :scale: 80%
    :align: center

-The benefits of this interface are
+The benefits of this interface are as follows:

 * Within a HLS dataflow region, all primitives connected via HLS streams can work in parallel, and this is the key to FPGA acceleration.

-* Using the 1-bit flag stream to mark *end of operation* can trigger stream consumer as soon as the first row data becomes available, without known how many rows will be generated later.
-Moreover, it can represent empty table.
+* Using the 1-bit flag stream to mark *end of operation* might trigger stream consumer as soon as the first row data becomes available, without knowing how many rows are generated later.
+Moreover, it might represent an empty table.